AnwarMP/Frontal/README.md

 # Frontal
-Frontal provides an ML powered time blocking model that allows users to convert todo lists into organized calendar events
+Frontal is an ML powered time blocking application that allows users to automate the process of scheduling time to do tasks.